EthanBurkett/litecommands/README.md

 Client.login("Your bot token"); // This can be found when creating a bot application inside the discord developer portal
 ```

+## Important Note

+### Make sure your bot has guild members intent enabled in the discord developer portal.

 ## Advanced Configuration

 Now that you've got the basic bot structure, let's get into the more advanced options of initiation the client object.